a7madgamal/vibelint/packages/eslint-plugin-vibelint/README.md

 # @vibelint/eslint-plugin-vibelint

-ESLint plugin to suppress approved warnings.
+ESLint plugin to suppress approved warnings, because you've officially given up on fixing them.

+This plugin reads from your `.eslint-warnings-cache.json` file, the graveyard of warnings you've approved, and suppresses those warnings so they don't clutter up your ESLint output.
+Because seeing the same warnings over and over is annoying, right?

 ## Install